 UNESCO Heritage site with the bone chapel church.
 Creepy?
 Only slightly!

-Kutná Hora rivalled with Prague thanks to vast amount of silver discovered in its area.
+Kutná Hora rivalled Prague thanks to the vast amount of silver discovered in its area.
 As much silver so the Czech king would become the richest man in Europe.
 Don’t you think?
 Kutná Hora produced almost one-third of all European production of silver in medieval times.
-Thanks to all of it the small village, originally established by miners, became developed and preserved, so we can still some of its unique walls and buildings admire even today.
+Thanks to all of it, the small village, originally established by miners, became developed and preserved, so we can still admire some of its unique walls and buildings even today.

-However, the main reason why thousands of visitors make their way to Kutná Hora is the ossuary, known as the Bone Chapel – an underground chapel decorated by the bones from almost 40 thousand people.
+However, the main reason thousands of visitors make their way to Kutná Hora is the ossuary, known as the Bone Chapel – an underground chapel decorated by the bones of almost 40 thousand people.
 Don’t you believe?